2015 is almost here: congratulations

 5. Impress people around you

-6. Make new friends
+6. Make new friend

 If you can speak another language, this increases the amount of people on the globe who you can communicate with and, thus make friends with.
 That tricky language barrier that arrives whenever you meet a foreign exchange student or new people whilst abroad, will be long gone with your new language skills.
 The opportunity to make new friends is a great reason to learn a new language, as you’ll never know who you will meet and what cultures you will get to experience- the possibilities will be endless!